-The service has proven to be extremely popular among gamers, with well over 35 million unique viewers per month watching an average of an hour and a half per day.
+The service has proven extremely popular among gamers, with well over 35 million unique viewers per month watching an average of an hour and a half per day.
 The integration of the service into the PlayStation 4 (and soon for the Xbox One, as well) has given it even more legs for its advertising-based revenue.

 Twitch VP of Marketing Matthew DiPeitro described the surge to onGamers: